-Cost Category Description Staff Costs All staff involved in the delivery of your project should be set out and should include: position; total salary (inclusive of employer's national insurance and pension contributions); full-time/part-time position; duration; to be recruited/already recruited; grade; and contracting partner.
+Cost Category Description Staff Costs All staff involved in the delivery of your project should be set out and should include: position; total salary (inclusive of employer's national insurance and pension contributions); full-time/part-time position; duration; to be recruited/ already recruited; grade; and contracting partner.
 Annual uplifts should be restricted to a maximum of 2% per annum.
 Where applicable, statutory redundancy costs should be included in this section.
 See Sections 4.21 - 4.33 of the Programme Rules for further details.
-Office & Office and Administration costs should be based on a flat rate as follows: Administration Costs INTERREG VA Research & Innovation - 25% of eligible directs costs, excluding direct eligible costs for subcontracting and the costs of resources made and the costs for subcontracting and the costs of resources made available by third parties which are not used on the premises of the beneficiary, as well as financial support to third parties.
+Office & Office and Administration costs should be based on a flat rate as follows: Administration Costs INTERREG VA Research & Innovation - 25% of eligible directs costs, excluding direct eligible costs for subcontracting and the costs of resources made available by third parties which are not used on the premises of the beneficiary, as well as financial support to third parties.
 Please note, details of the calculations should be provided.
 PEACE IV Children & Young People (Delivery Agents) - 40% of staff costs.
+10% of start costs.
 All other applications, including Children & Young People (Oversight Bodies) - 15% of Staff Costs.
-13% of Staff Costs.
 See Section 4.34 of the Programme Rules for further details.
 External Professional services and expertise provided by a public or private organisation Expertise & or person, other than the Lead Partner or partners.
 This may include, for Services Costs example, studies/surveys, training, translation, website development, promotion/communication/publicity, etc. See Section 4.44 of the Programme Rules for further details.
 Travel & Includes, for example, the following: travel costs (e.g. tickets, travel insurance, Accommodation car mileage, tolls, parking charges, etc.); cost of meals; accommodation costs; Costs visa costs; and daily allowances (these may be proposed but will be tested at assessment stage).
-See Sections 4.35 - 4.43 of the Programme Rules for further details.
+San Sactions 4.25 4.42 of the Drogramme Bules for further details Farriage and See Sections 4.35 - 4.43 of the Programme Rules for further details.
 Equipment Includes, for example, the following: office equipment; IT hardware and Costs software; furniture and fittings; laboratory equipment; machines and instruments; tools or devices; and vehicles.
 See Sections 4.53 - 4.56 of the Programme Rules for further details.
 Investment Site preparation, delivery, handling and installation; land purchase; (Capital) Costs construction costs; and any contingencies/adjustments for optimism bias.
-Please note, contingencies/adjustments for optimism bias mitigate against the chances of cost underestimations or time overruns - this should only be included where there is uncertainty associated with specific capital costs.
+Diagon note contingencies/adjustments for entimiem higs mitigate against the Please note, contingencies/adjustments for optimism bias mitigate against the chances of cost underestimations or time overruns - this should only be · included where there is uncertainty associated with specific capital costs.
 This should be applied as a percentage of the total capital costs and should reflect the risks identified which may impact on your project.
 Please note, the contingency (optimism bias) will be treated as a 'ring fenced' amount which you will need SEUPB approval to utilise.
 Allocation of contingency sums will only be considered for genuinely unforeseen cost increases at tender award stage, or unforeseeable circumstances during contract delivery.
 Contingency is not available for changes/increases to the scope of an approved project.
 See Sections 4.57 - 4.58 of the Programme Rules for further details.
 Article 3 of Regulation (EU) No. 1301/2013 [ERDF]